AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medicationrequest-core-1-intro.md

 #### Boundaries and relationships
-This profile is referenced by [ADHA Core MedicationRequest](StructureDefinition-dh-medicationrequest-core-1.html).
+This profile is not referenced by another profile in this implementation guide.